Across the nation, Memphis is getting a reputation as a dangerous place.

 It was closer to 5,000.

+Watch the news and one would wonder what has happened to the Memphis and Shelby County many of us remember and misremember from the "good old days."
 But from about 1900 to 1940, your were more likely –often much more likely- to be murdered in Shelby County than even today when the 10 o’clock news seems to be a parade of blue lights and yellow tape.

 From 1996 to 2015, the Shelby County Health Department reported an average of 18 homicides per 100,000.
 But a few words about those numbers are in order.